nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples of usage:

-* `edit c/Google p/Data Analyst e/google@gmail.com w/https://google.com t/URGENT s/1000`
+* `select 1`, followed by `edit c/Meta p/Data Analyst e/hr@meta.com w/https://meta.com/jobs t/URGENT s/1000`

 Expected outcome:

-* Edits the fields of the selected entry to match that in the input, in that the name of the company changes to Google, the position changes to Data Analyst, the email changes to google@gmail.com, the website changes to https://google.com, the tags are changed to just `URGENT` and the salary changes to $1000.
+* Edits the fields of the first entry in the list to match that of the user's input.
+The company name changes to Meta, the position changes to Data Analyst, the email changes to hr@meta.com, the website changes to https://meta.com/jobs, the tags are changed to just `URGENT` and the salary changes to $1000.

 Examples of usage:

-* `edit p/SWE`
+* `select 2`, followed by `edit p/SWE`

 Expected outcome:

-* Edits the position field of the selected entry to become SWE.
+* Edits the position field of the second entry in the list to become SWE.
 All other details of the entry remain unchanged.

 [Back to Table of Contents](#table-of-contents)

 ### Adding a task to a selected internship application : `addtask`

+Entries in **InTrack** can have tasks, which help you keep track of relevant deadlines, such as interviews or assessments.
-Adds a task to the currently selected internship application.
+You can use `addtask` to add such a task to the currently selected internship application.

 <div markdown="block" class="alert alert-info">